ProsperousTroll/Zachs-Dotfiles/README.md

-# Zach's Hyprland Dotfiles
+# Zach's (Old & Ugly) Hyprland Dotfiles
-Simple, yellow, beautiful.
-No BS.
-Just some unix goodness.
+This branch is depreciated and no longer being updated.

 ![Screenie](/MISC/Screenshot.png)